 The beaches of Bundaberg also offer coral reef diving with the most popular spot being Barolin Rocks near Innes Park beach.

-The popular beach at Bargara is quickly becoming an epicentre for holiday makers visiting the region and has many resorts and hotels catering to the ever-increasing clientele.
+One of the most popular beaches near Bundaberg is Bargara, which is quickly becoming an epicentre for holiday makers visiting the region.
+Bargara has many resorts and hotels catering to the ever-increasing clientele.
 The foreshore has a variety of cafes and restaurants with live entertainment available on weekends.

 For anyone staying at Bargara there are plenty of shops, playgrounds for the kids, cafes, supermarkets and fast food outlets.
 A walkway stretches along the foreshore of Bargara through to Nielsen park and onto Mon Repos turtle nesting area, which is a major attraction of Bundaberg and home to the largest nesting ground of ocean turtles on the eastern seaboard of Australia.